thelfer/MFrontGallery/docs/web/index.md

 approach to material knowledge management is needed in the context of safety criticial studies.

+Section @sec:mfm:introduction:typical_use_case describes some typical use case of projects derived from `MFrontGallery`.

 Section @sec:mfm:introduction:files discusses how `MFront` implementations are stored in the project.